 None of your friends want to teach English as a foreign language.
 They don’t want to go abroad and if you want to pursue your travel dreams then you have no choice but to go alone.
 Travelling around the world on your own to teach English abroad is a brave thing to do.
 Not because it’s too dangerous but because you have to trust in yourself that you will be fine.

-Solo travelling is a wonderful challenge that will give you the opportunity to not only grow but you will be forced to learn to rely upon yourself rather than others.
-Travelling solo will push you completely out of your comfort zone and make you realize just how incredible you can be once you’re given the chance to show what you can do.
+Solo travelling is a wonderful challenge.
+It will give you the opportunity to not only grow but you will be forced to learn to rely upon yourself rather than others.
+Travelling solo will push you completely out of your comfort zone.
+It make you realize just how incredible you can be once you’re given the chance to show what you can do.

 Perhaps what scares you about travelling abroad alone is that you’ll be lonely.
 There will of course be occasions when pangs of loneliness may hit you – we won’t lie, there’s a likelihood that is true.
 However, by travelling to teach English as a TEFL teacher, you are bound to meet people.
 Being alone means you’re more likely to meet people and make friends than if you had gone with your own friends or with your partner.

 Will I Get Lonely?

 Travelling as a couple can strengthen your relationship but it can create a barrier to getting to know other people.
 The assumption is that you would want to spend all of your free time with your other half.
 Therefore you’d receive less invitations to go out.
 If you’re travelling alone, then all of the other teachers would feel inclined to make you feel welcome by inviting you to get to know them.

 If you’re not teaching English as a foreign language in a school and are instead supporting yourself by teaching English online then you can still meet plenty of people while travelling solo.
 After hanging out alone in a café as a foreigner enough times, people would eventually get curious to know more of your story and will want to strike a conversation with you.
 Be open to the questions and accept any invitations that come your way to hang out.